paulodiovani/blog.diovani.com/technology/_posts/2017-06-24-moving-docker-containers-data.md

 title: Moving Docker container data around
 ---

 There are several methods to deal with data in [Docker](http://docker.com/) containers, since it's flexible enough to backup, move or share volumes.
-So, here a tip on how to move data around in a fast and secure way based on an experience I had.
+So, here's is a tip on how to move data around in a fast and secure way based on an experience I had.

-I've recently restore a 15G MySQL backup to a container without noticing that my docker installation (`/var/lib/docker`) was on a small disk that ended filled it up to more than 80%.
-Since the database will, probably, increase even more in a few months, I had to move the data elsewhere.
+I've recently restored a 15G MySQL backup to a container without noticing that my docker installation (`/var/lib/docker`) was on a small disk that ended filled it up to more than 80% of it's capacity.
+Since the database will probably increase even more in a few months, I had to move the data elsewhere.

 The steps to achieve this are very basic:

-1. Copy container data directory (`/var/lib/mysql`, in this case) to new path (lets say `./db/data`).
+1. Copy the container data directory (`/var/lib/mysql`, in this case) to the new path (lets say `./db/data`).
-2. Remove previous container and its volumes.
+2. Remove the previous container and its volumes.
 3. Create a new container mounting local data volume (`-v $(pwd)/db/data:/var/lib/mysql`).

 ## Using rsync to copy container data

-This could be achieved using `cp` from inside a container or even `docker cp`.
-But I decided by [`rsync`](https://linux.die.net/man/1/rsync) for some reasons:
+This could be achieved using `cp` from inside a container or even `docker cp`, but I decided by [`rsync`](https://linux.die.net/man/1/rsync) for some reasons:

 - It is incredibly fast
 - It's more reliable to copy large files or directories and it allows _stop and resume_ if needed.
 - It provides proper progress information (with `--info=progress2`)

-First I would need an `rsync` container.
-There are some options on [Docker Hub](http://hub.docker.com) but I'd prefer to create my own, so here are the steps.
+First I will need an `rsync` container.
+There are some options on [Docker Hub](http://hub.docker.com) but I prefer to create my own, so here are the steps:

 ```bash
 # Create an Alpine Linux based container